-General Information on FINRA’s Eligibility Requirements
+General Information on Statutory Disqualification and FINRA’s Eligibility Proceedings

 Article III, Section 3 of FINRA's By-Laws provides that no member shall be continued in membership if it becomes subject to disqualification; and that no person shall be associated with a member, continue to be associated with a member, or transfer association to another member if such person is or becomes subject to disqualification.
-FINRA's authority to deny the registration and/or membership of disqualified persons or members is set forth in Section 15A(g)(2) of the Securities Exchange Act of 1934 (“Exchange Act”).
+FINRA's authority to deny the registration or membership of disqualified persons or members is set forth in Section 15A(g)(2) of the Securities Exchange Act of 1934 (“Exchange Act”).

 Article III, Section 4 of the By-Laws states that a person is subject to a "disqualification" with respect to membership, or association with a member, if such person is subject to any "statutory disqualification" as such term is defined in Section 3(a)(39) of the Exchange Act.